 São Paulo is a fascinating city, with colonial-era buildings side-by-side with towering skyscrapers.
 It has some of the region’s most eye-catching modern architecture.
 With a population of 11 million, it’s the largest city in the Americas.
 There are the attending problems — traffic, pollution, crime — but city planners have been dealing with them effectively.
 Although this is the country’s business center, it also has dozens of museums, (the São Paulo Museum of Art, the Museum of Modern Art, and the Museum of Contemporary Art among them); also plenty of parks, and natural wonders just outside its borders.
 Teatro de Cultura Artística has classical music, dance recitals and theater performances; and for ballet, opera, music and popular international singers and performers, check out what's on at the Teatro Municipal.

+The upscale Jardins district has many bars, clubs and restaurants ranking high in popularity with the Paulista gay community, along with expensive fashion brand name stores.
+The nearby Consolação, with its theaters, cinemas, restaurants, bars, clubs, saunas, shops, and gathering places such as the Frei Caneca mall, recently took off in popularity with gay men, lesbians and hip young straights.
 In Higienópolis/Consolação, the three-sided Praça Vilaboim is a pleasant tree-shaded square with several exceptional but inexpensive restaurants.
 Locals dine late by North American standards, but coming early will at least get you a table most anywhere in town, before the rush begins at 9:30 or 10pm.

 Parque Ibirapuera, the central park of the city, has a planetarium, museums, the Legislative Assembly building, bicycle/motorcycle routes, and the iconic Bandeirantes monument to the pioneers who first settled São Paulo.